MiguelFids/surfs_up/README.md

 # Week 9 Challenge
 ##### Miguel Fidelino

+## Deliverable 3: A written report for the statistical analysis

-## Purpose
+## 1 .Purpose

-Query and describe the information about temperature trends before opening the surf shop.
-Specifically, he wants temperature data for the months of June and December in Oahu using Pandas and Flask.
+Query and describe the information about temperature trends before opening a surf shop.
+Specifically, we must get the temperature data for the months of June and December in Oahu using Pandas.

 Libraries used:
 SQLAlchemy
 SQLite
 Pandas

-Flask
+## 2. Results

+There is a bulleted list that addresses the three key differences in weather between June and December.

+- December is generally a degree or three farenheit colder than the months of June.
+- December experiences higher volatility in temperature as per the standard deviation of 3.74 (December) as compared to 3.25 (June)